civa86/k8s-minikube-poc/README.md

 # [P.O.C.]
 Kubernetes - Minikube

-Proof of Concept of a Kubernets cluster based on Minikube VM.
+Proof of Concept of a Kubernets cluster that runs inside Minikube.

 Be sure to have installed and running softwares listed below: